Photovoltaics and Solar Energy Technology

 The course “Technology of Silicon Solar Modules” considers the basics and main steps of silicon thin-film solar modules production, including the substrate choice and preparation procedure, deposition processes of transparent conductive ZnO layer and photoactive silicon layers, laser scribing and back-end processes.
-The special attention is paid to the high-tech equipment used in silicon based thin-film solar modules production.
+The special attention is paid to the high-tech equipment used in silicon-based thin-film solar modules production.

 Laser Technologies and Processing in Manufacturing of Solar Modules

 The course “Laser Technologies and Processing in Manufacturing of Solar Modules” deals with the fundamentals of laser technologies and architecture of industrial lasers.
 The requirements for lasers for materials microprocessing are analyzed and the main output lasers parameters and features of operation are given.
 Applications of lasers for industrial processing of materials (mainly in microelectronics) are described.
-The special part is dedicated to use of lasers in manufacturing the thin-film solar panels.
+The special part is dedicated to the use of lasers in manufacturing the thin-film solar panels.